GregoireLamb/GregoireLamb/README.md

 # Hello there 👋

-I am a Data Scientist student currently writing my master's thesis in Optical Music Recognition ♩
+I'm a junior Data Scientist and Machine Learning Engineer with a master's in Data Science from the Technical University of Vienna and an engineering degree from INSA Lyon.
+Currently, I’m preparing for an exciting Working Holiday adventure in New Zealand.

 Check out my pinned projects !